 Construction of the CSWH Expansion would begin with the construction of a dike to elevation -15 feet MLLW.
 Initially, sediment would be dredged to an approximate elevation of -55 feet MLLW to create a foundation to stabilize the containment dike.
 This material would be disposed within the CSWH fill.
 Approximately 550,000 tons of quarry run would be used for the construction of the dike to elevation -15 feet MLLW.
 Fine grained fill would then be pumped into the site by pipeline to elevation -17 feet MLLW.
-Once completed, coarse grain cover would be placed to the final -15 feet MLLW elevation.
+Once completed, a coarse grain cover would be placed to the final -15 feet MLLW elevation.

+For disposal at the LA-2 and LA-3 ocean disposal sites LA-2 and LA-3, sediment would be loaded onto split-hull barges, transported to the disposal site, and dumped in open water above the disposal site.
 The Eelgrass Habitat Area would be constructed by placing a quarry run rock foundation within the existing and proposed CSWH areas and placement of dredge material within the rock structure.
 This foundation would not require a dike foundation trench.
 The dike along the eastern and southeastern sides would be constructed with quarry run to elevation +10 feet MLLW.
 The remaining dike sections would be constructed with quarry run to elevation +9 feet MLLW.
 The dike would be constructed this high to protect the eelgrass area from short period storm waves.
 A quarry run dike will be constructed across the northern opening of the Eelgrass Habitat Area to elevation -6 feet MLLW.
 Armor stone would be placed over the quarry run at an elevation of +14 to +12 feet MLLW.
 Approximately 1,200,000 tons of quarry run and approximately 170,000 tons of armor stone would be used for dike construction.
 Fine-grained fill would then be placed between elevation -8 feet MLLW and -4 feet MLLW.
 Once completed, a two-foot surface cover would be placed between -6 feet MLLW to -2 feet MLLW.